MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 -----------------------------------------------------------------------------------------------------------------------------------
 # How Schemes work with hapi-auth-basic-plus

 - schemes at their most basic level are just methods that look like:
  **function (server, options)**
 - the method must return an object with the key of **authenticate**, but it can also have the keys **payload**, **response**, and **options**
 - I've taken [hapi-auth-basic](https://github.com/hapijs/hapi-auth-basic) and modified it a bit to add all the parts we'll talk about, but let's look at it in full, and then break down each function
 - here is the file below, but really, try reading [my GitHub](https://github.com/MostlyFocusedMike/hapi-notes-6/blob/master/hapi-auth-basic-plus.js) for full context, it's much easier to read

 ```
+js
 const Boom = require('boom');
 const Hoek = require('hoek');